UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session05.rst

 Homework Questions?

-My Solutions to ALL the homework in the class repo in:
+My Solutions to ALL the excercises in the class repo in:

 ``Solutions/Session04``